-Landscape photographers all know that only beautiful sunrises and sunsets can make great images and will do anything to be at the right location at the right time.
-The primary symptom of this disorder is great stress accompanied by watching the sun rise/set without photographing it in all its glory.
-Sleep depravity Distancing of family cause me great anxiety.
-If I have a camera in hand, I am furiously working on the best capture of it.
-And if I don't have a camera in hand, I'm stressing over the missed opportunity.
+Landscape photographers all know that only beautiful sunrises and sunsets can make great images and these photographers will do anything to be at the right location at the right time.
+The primary symptom of this disorder is great stress accompanied by watching the sun rise/set without being able photograph it in all its glory.
+Sleep depravity and distancing of family and friends are also typical symptoms of SOD.
 This malady is sometimes referred to as sunrisitis and sunsetitis.

 PDD (Pixel Deficiency Disorder)

-Camera-Vision Condition.
-Aspect Ratio Tunnel Vision (ARV) – Condition where a person sees the world within the confines of a specific aspect ratio.
+– Condition where a person sees the world within the confines of a specific aspect ratio.
 I.E. – 2x3, 4x3, 4x5, 16x9, etc. All things outside of the aspect ratio framing go unnoticed.
 Become blind background go blurred with close subjects.
-Symptoms: You are out on a date and your mind keeps saying 135mm as you look at them across the table.
+Symptoms: You are out on a date and your mind keeps saying 135mm as you look at the person across the table.
 Focal Length Subdisorder

 Polarized Neck Strain (PNS) – Condition where the muscles in the neck become aggravated from the head tilt associated with wearing polarized sunglasses and checking for CPL effectiveness at any given time.